spotify/mobius/RELEASING.md

     and follow the instructions.
  1. Enter the release version when prompted or press Enter for default (Please double check the version if you do so).
  1. Enter the next development version when prompted or press Enter for default (Please double check the version if you do so).
- 1. When the build has successfully completed, run `./gradlew closeAndReleaseRepo`
+ 1. When the build has successfully completed, run `./gradlew closeAndReleaseRepo`.
+If this times out or fails some other way, log in manually to https://oss.sonatype.org/ and either complete the release through closing and releasing the staging repository, or by cleaning up and rerunning.
+ 1. Once the new set of artifacts is available on https://repo.maven.apache.org/maven2/com/spotify/mobius/, update the `baselineVersion` property in [binary_compatibility.gradle](gradle/binary_compatibility.gradle) to the version that was just released.